thomazgg/vs-code/README.md

 ### To use the settings some plugins are required

-Abra o vs-code, pressione ctrl+shift+p e digite settings, abra as configurações e configure como quiser
+Open vs-code, press ctrl+shift+p and type settings, open settings and configure as you want

 ## Plugins necessarios para funcionar corretamente